ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

       Domain and policy domain applicable to the message in question.

     n:
-    : The DMARC policy record is published for a domain that is not a PSD, but it is the Organizational Domain for itself and its subdomains.
+    : The DMARC Policy Record is published for a domain that is not a PSD, but it is the Organizational Domain for itself and its subdomains.

     u:
-    : The default indicates that the DMARC policy record is published for a domain that is not a PSD, and may or may not be an Organizational Domain for itself and its subdomains.
+    : The default indicates that the DMARC Policy Record is published for a domain that is not a PSD, and may or may not be an Organizational Domain for itself and its subdomains.
 Use the mechanism described in (#dns-tree-walk) for determining the Organizational Domain for this domain.
 There is no need to explicitly publish